yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 Now the vocab size is 60,002 and our training language model has 90,000 documents in it.

-## Pre-training
+##  3. <a name='Pre-training'></a>Pre-training

-Just like in computer vision, we first start by pre-training the model to do image classification and then fine tune our model in down stream tasks, in NLP, we first start by pre-training on wikitext103 to do language modeling.
+Just like in computer vision, we first start by pre-training the model to do image classification and then fine-tune our model in down stream tasks, in NLP, we first start by pre-training on `wikitext103` to do language modeling.
 So just like ImageNet allowed us to train things that recognize stuff that kind of looks like pictures, and we could use it on stuff that was nothing to do with ImageNet like satellite images.
 Why don’t we train a language model that’s good at English and then fine-tune it to be good at movie reviews (image classification).

-To pretrain our language model, we first start by using the wikitext dataset, Stephen Merity has already processed Wikipedia, found a subset of nearly the most of it, but throwing away the stupid little articles leaving bigger articles.
+To pre-train our language model, we first start by using the wikitext dataset, Stephen Merity has already processed Wikipedia, found a subset of nearly the most of it, but throwing away the stupid little articles leaving bigger articles.
 He calls that wikitext103.
 Here are the pretrained language model pretrained by the fastai team: [link](http://files.fast.ai/models/wt103/), and now we can create the LSTM model, and load the pretrained weights on fine tune the model on IMBD.

-### wikitext103 conversion
+###  3.1. <a name='wikitext103conversion'></a>wikitext103 conversion

 So first we grab the wikitext models by the `wget -r` command, it will recursively grab the whole directory which has a few things in it, and create the variables holding the pre-trained language model path.